Aradhya76/Regression_Pricing_Model/README.md

 ## Academic / Demo note
 Data in this repository and shown in plots / model results is **synthetic** and created only for demonstration.
 Do **not** present synthetic data as real production/company data.
 This is to respect confidentiality and to make the demo reproducible for reviewers.

----
-Created for: Aradhya Parashar — Internship report adaptation for GitHub demo